AjinkyaP-09/docker-proxypass/README.md

-# Handle traffic using Docker Containers
+# Handle Traffic Using Docker Containers

 In this project I have used a Docker container to handle the traffic on a server.
 To showcase this load balancing project I have used 3 Docker containers and configured one of them to handle the traffic whereas other 2 as the website.
 I have deliberately kept the content of website on both of the containers different to understand and see the working of proxy_pass.